Skip to content

 16. Daily Low Touch

-Alert Confluence Pattern: Traders often evaluate setups when 2-3 alerts fire within 5 bars of each other.
+Alert Confluence Pattern: Setups are often evaluated when 2-3 alerts fire within 5 bars of each other.

-Example: "Pentarch IGN + Volume Oracle Elite Bull + Janus Daily Low Touch" confluence pattern is commonly associated with high-probability long setups.
+Example: "Pentarch IGN + Volume Oracle Elite Bull + Janus Daily Low Touch" confluence pattern is commonly associated with high-confluence bullish setups.

 ⏱️ Timeframe Selection Guide

-Use: - Janus Atlas (Session levels, VWAP) - Volume Oracle (volume spikes) - Pentarch (NanoFlow crosses)
+Use: - Janus Atlas (Session levels, VWAP) - Volume Oracle (regime + signals) - Pentarch (NanoFlow crosses)

 Less commonly used: - Harmonic/Plutus divergences (too slow) - Augury Grid (too slow signals)